vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-12-complementary-money.md

 Some complementary money systems are IOU-future value money systems that create money in an initial exchange.
-These are called mutual-credit currencies , because the money is created in a mutually agreed upon trade between two participants.
+These are called _mutual-credit currencies,_ because the money is created in a mutually agreed upon trade between two participants.
 This is a system in which having a negative balance is not a bad thing.
 It is necessary to get the ball rolling.
 Participants are generally expected to maintain a positive balance most of the time, though an option to run a negative